Banyak Islands: Administrative districts

 The Banyak Islands lie within the Aceh Singkil Regency in Aceh Province, and are divided into two districts (kecamatan): Banjak Islands District (Kecamatan Pulau Banyak) and Western Banjak Islands District (Kecamatan Pulau Banyak Barat).
 The latter district was separated from the former district subsequent to the 2010 Census.
 Pulau Balai is the seat of the Pulau Banyak District, whose present area had 3,916 inhabitants at the 2010 Census and 4,562 at the 2020 Census, and Haloban is the seat of the Pulau Banyak Barat District, whose present area had 2,654 inhabitants at the 2010 Census and 3,078 at the 2020 Census.

 Demography

 The inhabitants of Pulau Banyak consist of 3 ethnicities namely Aneuk Jamee (in Pulau Balai, Pulau Baguk and Teluk Nibung), Haloban (in Haloban and Asantola village) and Nias (in Ujung Sialit and Suka Makmur village).
-Nias people in Ujung Sialit are Christians while in Suka makmur are Muslims.
+Nias people in Ujung Sialit are Christians while in Suka Makmur they are Muslims.